Rail Industry News

 BLET News

-In late October, the Georgia State AFL-CIO unanimously passed a remote control safety resolution, becoming the 10th AFL-CIO State Federation to enact such a measure.
+Harris County, Texas, unanimously passed a remote control safety resolution on December 16, becoming the 13th county in the United States to enact such a measure.